stephanendri/stephanendri.github.io/_research/Nonlinear.md

 ## Findings
 * The hybrid model requires less risk factors to achieve the highest out-of-sample performance compared to a model using only linear factors or a model projected into the raw characteristic returns.
 * Weight shifting on some anomalies.
 The mimicking portfolios (MPs) and the linear factors disagree on the anomalies that are marginal in terms of weights
-* I believe that the nonlinear principal components have good prediction power.
+* We believe that the nonlinear principal components have good prediction power.
 * Thus, they should be taken into account for the development of future factor model.